 What is Kotlin?

-Kotlin is a pragmatic programming language for JVM and Android that combines OO and functional features and is focused on interoperability, safety, clarity and tooling support.
+Kotlin is a pragmatic programming language for the JVM and Android that combines OO and functional features and is focused on interoperability, safety, clarity, and tooling support.

 - Spring Boot (Kotlin support released today!)

-One of the key focuses of Kotlin has been interoperability and seamless support for mixed Java+Kotlin projects, making adoption easier leading to less boilerplate code and more type-safety.
+One of the key areas of focus for Kotlin has been interoperability and seamless support for mixed Java+Kotlin projects, making adoption easier leading to less boilerplate code and more type-safety.
 Additionally, Kotlin has an extensive standard library that makes everyday tasks easy and smooth while keeping the bytecode footprint low.
 Of course, any Java library can be used in Kotlin, too; and vice versa.

 What does pragmatic mean?

-In particular, this approach lead us immediately to the notion that interoperability with existing code and infrastructure is crucial.
-Re-writing the world the right way, all from scratch — who never wished to?
-I did, quite a few times :) And Kotlin would have been a whole lot easier to design and develop if not for the Java interop, Maven integration, Android compatibility!
+In particular, this approach led us immediately to the notion that interoperability with existing code and infrastructure is crucial.
+Re-writing the world the right way, all from scratch — who’s never wanted to?
+I have, quite a few times :) And Kotlin would have been a whole lot easier to design and develop if not for the Java interop, Maven integration, and Android compatibility!
 It would definitely be more elegant in many ways.
-But elegance, though highly appreciated, is not the primary goal here, the primary goal is being useful.
-And the less our users have to re-learn, re-invent, re-do from scratch, the more they can re-use, the better.
+But elegance, though highly appreciated, is not the primary goal here – the primary goal is being useful.
+And the less our users have to relearn, reinvent, redo from scratch, and the more they can reuse, the better.

 — So, why doesn’t Kotlin have its own package manager, or its own build system?

-— Because there’s already Maven and Gradle, and re-using their huge number of plugins is crucial for many projects.
+— Because Maven and Gradle already exist, and reusing their huge number of plugins is crucial for many projects.

 — Why did we invest a lot of time and effort into making JDK-compatible collection interfaces, when it was so much easier to just redesign collections from scratch?